decentralized-identity/claims-credentials/work_items/vc_marketplace.md

 Are there regular meetings?
 If so, when?

-- Initial cadence: weekly 30-45 mins, and then make it bi-weekly based on clear goals
+- Initial cadence: 8am-9am ET weekly on
 - Deliverables: Problem statements (w/ maybe prototypes)
 - Kickoff w/ warm-up and continuing conversations along this group
 - Add members early on but don’t stop clarifying the mission/problem-statement